 Prerequisites: MAT 222 or MAT 221 and instructor's consent

-This course covers the development of ordinary differential equations from special applications and concentrates on the derivation of methods for determining their solutions.
+This course covers the development of ordinary differential equations from special applications and concentrates on the derivation of methods.
 First order equations, linear equations and systems of equations and Laplace Transforms are discussed as well as further applications.